HJHPio/Open-Source-Software-Project-Template/README.md

 ## Roadmap
 [ROADMAP.md](./ROADMAP.md) file includes upcoming features and future plans.

+## Changelog
+[CHANGELOG.md](./CHANGELOG.md) file includes project changes in each release.

 ## Support
 Everyone is welcome to submit an issue ticket on either GitHub or GitLab (depending on which platform this mirror of the project is hosted).
-It will be automatically reviewed, and a notification will be sent to the project main developer.
+Submitted issues will be automatically reviewed, and the main developer will be notified.
-If you prefer private support (not wishing to show logs in a public issue ticket), you can contact the project main developer via email at <!-- Fill: [support@hjhp.io](mailto:support@hjhp.io)-->.
+If you prefer private support (e.g., if you do not wish to share logs publicly), you can contact the project main developer via email at <!-- Fill: [support@hjhp.io](mailto:support@hjhp.io)-->.

 ## Security
 If you identify any security problems, please contact us immediately with the necessary details via email at <!-- Fill: [security@hjhp.io](mailto:security@hjhp.io)-->.
 Please note that the email could end up in the spam folder.
 If you do not receive a timely response, please try emailing again.
-If the detected vulnerability is critical and the response to emails is not fast enough, please create an issue ticket to spread the information and keep other users aware of the danger.
+If the detected vulnerability is critical and the response to emails is not fast enough, please create an issue ticket to inform others and mitigate potential risks.
+For more information please refer to [SECURITY.md](./SECURITY.md) file.

 ## Contributing
 Everyone is welcome to contribute via GitHub pull requests or GitLab merge requests.